Nashville, Chattanooga and St. Louis 576: Attempted restoration

+No. 576 on display in 1982, before being sheltered in 2004.

+Attempts to restore No. 576 to operating condition were first made in the early 1970s, when it was one of the locomotive candidates for the American Freedom Train project before Reading 2101 was chosen because it had larger 4-8-4 dimensions than the former.
+The Southern Railway (SOU) representatives even made a deal with the Nashville Board of Parks and Recreation to the acquire the No. 576 locomotive for use in their steam excursion program.
+But instead of selling the locomotive, the board either increased the asking price or decided to retain it at Centennial Park altogether.

-Attempts to restore No. 576 to operating condition were first made in late 1978, when the Clinchfield Railroad (CRR) hosted a steam excursion program, using 4-6-0 No. 1, and they were in search of a larger locomotive to expand the program at the request of the Family Lines.
+In late 1978, the Clinchfield Railroad (CRR) hosted a steam excursion program, using 4-6-0 No. 1, and they were in search of a larger locomotive to expand the program at the request of the Family Lines.
 The CRR's general manager, Thomas D. Moore Jr., and L&N executive Colonel Philip Hooper negotiated with the Nashville Board of Parks and Recreation to lease and restore No. 576, but the board decided against their proposal.
 In late May 1979, the Nashville board members changed their minds, and they re-entered negotiations with the CRR to lease and restore No. 576, but to no avail; by that time, the Family Lines had cancelled the steam program after Thomas Moore was accused of participating in a scandal.
+SOU's successor, Norfolk Southern (NS) once had plans to lease No. 576 for use in running for their steam program during the 1980s, but shifting priorities led to NS ending the program in late 1994.

 In February 2001, the Tennessee Central Railway Museum (TCRM) proposed to obtain ownership of No. 576 and to restore it for excursion service, citing them doing so would end the locomotive's exposure to the weather.
 The director of the Nashville Board of Parks and Recreation at the time, Jim Fyke, was reluctant to relinquish ownership of the locomotive to the museum without additional knowledge of their plans, and the board quickly denied the proposal.
 In 2004, a shelter shed was built over the No. 576 locomotive to protect it from the weather.